blakethom8/cool-mint/docs/deployment/deployment.md

     - Git
     - Any text editor (vim, vi, nano etc.)
 3. SSH user with root access.
+4. SSH key access to GitHub account.
-3. Custom domain that is pointed to your virtual machine.
+5. Custom domain that is pointed to your virtual machine.
-4. Make sure that the default ports for http and https are not blocked by your firewall.
+6. Make sure that the default ports for http and https are not blocked by your firewall.
 So ports 80 and 443 should be publicly accessible.
 This is mandatory for setting up a SSL certificate.

 ## Deployment